IvanVeloz/nds-slot2/README.md

 - Double read (or write): a single 32-but value is read (or written).
 - DMA read (or write):  DMA is used to write a series of values.

-They are also divided by `EXMEMCNT`
+They are also divided by `EXMEMCNT` setting (I use the GBATEK descriptions):
+- `E860`: first access 10 cycles, second access 6 cycles.
+- `E864`: first access 8 cycles, second access 6 cycles.
+- `E868`: first access 6 cycles, second access 6 cycles.
+- `E86C`: first access 18 cycles, second access 6 cycles.
+- `E870`: first access 10 cycles, second access 4 cycles.
+- `E878`: first access 6 cycles, second access 4 cycles.

 All of the diagrams are drawn assuming PHI is set up at 16MHz.

 I have not collected all possible combinations, but you can see what's available and extrapolate or capture on your own.
 Contributions, of course, are very welcome.
 Requests too.

 Without further ado, these are the timing diagrams.
 You can also download them [here](https://github.com/IvanVeloz/nds-slot2/tree/gh-pages).
+They may not be to scale relative to each other, depending on how wide your screen is.

 ### Powerup diagram